ParisRP/scoreboard-RedM/README.md

-@Shagwrath Copy paste your scoreboard in the file [system] ensure scoreboard in your config.Cfg keep the L key on your keyboard to see your ID.
+Copy paste your scoreboard in the file [system] ensure scoreboard in your config.Cfg keep the L key on your keyboard to see your ID.